void-linux/void-docs/src/installation/guides/fde.md

 # grub-install /dev/sda
 ```

-Ensure an initramfs is generated.
-Replace `X.X` in the following command line
+Ensure an initramfs is generated:
-with the installed kernel version.

 ```
-# xbps-reconfigure -f linuxX.X
+# xbps-reconfigure -fa
 ```

 Exit the `chroot`, unmount the filesystems, and reboot the system.